 Ann Haber Stanton, Prairie Hills Publishing

-The book is now in print, in limited distribution, through Blurb.
+If you’d like to read Ann’s book, you can get it through Amazon.com.
 A simple one-page website was put together to help market the book before getting it into wider distribution.
-This project is ongoing, and has led to other book design work for local writer, Linda M. Hasselstrom.
+This project led to other book design work for local writer, Linda M. Hasselstrom.